Out-of-Office (OOF) messages have to follow the compliance rules as regular email communication. This is not necessarily a known fact to end-users.

 The solution consists of two PowerShell scripts.

-The first script is used to remove any exisiting OOF rules created by a user using the Outlook OOF Rule Wizard.
-This is required to avoid any strange behaviours in regards to OOF messages being sent even if OOF is deactivated.
-The most common reasons for such a behaviour are migrated OOF rules created by previous Exchange Server versions.
+The first script is used to remove any existing OOF rules created by a user using the Outlook OOF Rule Wizard.
+This is required to avoid any strange behaviors in regards to OOF messages being sent even if OOF is deactivated.
+The most common reasons for such a behavior are migrated OOF rules created by previous Exchange Server versions.

 This script finds and removes all OOF rules for all users using Exchange Web Services (EWS).